 - If contributions were made with after-tax dollars, only the portion of distributions representing earnings generated by the account are subject to tax.

 Since most pensions are funded with pre-tax dollars, your income would be taxed at your ordinary income rate.

 Capital gains and dividends

 Fully taxable investment vehicles and accounts, such as stock, bonds, and mutual funds are taxed the same whether you’re retired or still employed.
 Read more about the impact of taxes on investment returns.

 Life insurance cash values

-Cash surrender values of your life insurance policy can generally be accessed tax-free by first withdrawing the cumulative premiums you paid.
-The remaining cash value can be accessed on a tax-free basis by using it as collateral to obtain a policy loan.
+Cash surrender values of your life insurance policy can generally be accessed tax-free by first withdrawing the premiums you paid.
+The remaining cash value can be accessed on a tax-free basis by treating them as loans.

 Keep in mind that tapping into a policy’s cash value may reduce the available death benefit.
 In addition, if the policy loan plus cumulative loan interest ever exceeds the remaining policy cash value, the policy will lapse, resulting in no life insurance protection and a likely income tax surprise.